Moderated talk «Land Market and Local Economic Development»

 Oleksiy Mushak, the Advisor to the Prime Minister of Ukraine for Economic Affairs, stressed that solving the land issue could reformat the genetic code and the course of the country’s further history.
 Ukrainian farmers now do not build long-term business development strategies, because they do not own the land on which they work.
 Land reform will facilitate the restructuring of the entire agricultural structure, shifting from an extensive, grain-growing approach that does not require significant resource inflows and generates rapid income to an intensive long-term approach (organic farming, horticulture, the introduction of new technologies, etc.).

 Roman Leshchenko, Plenipotentiary of the President of Ukraine on Land Issues, stressed that the land reform will be adopted this year, and today’s land market law is well-balanced, conservative and provides for mechanisms to protect all stakeholders.
 The opening of the land market will also contribute to the de-shadowing of the capital and therefore of the economy as a whole.

 Taras Vysotsky, Deputy of the Minister of Development of Economy, Trade and Agriculture of Ukraine raised the topic of paternalism in Ukrainian society, which is a significant risk for the united territorial communities not only in the context of opening up the land market, but also in the context of decentralization and transfer of significant powers to the local level.

 Therefore, the issue of land reform is much broader and in fact opens the way for Ukrainian society to reformat and move from post-Soviet paternalism to free enterprise and a willingness to bear personal responsibility for change.

 The talk was moderated by Olena Bilan, Dragon Capital chief economist.

 The conversation was conducted within the Good Governance Program.

-The Good Governance Program is being developed with the support of Luminate.
+The Good Governance Program is supported by a grant from Luminate.